 Photoshop tutorials are all over the internet, ready to help you edit your images in all sorts of ways – from simple crops to incredibly complex techniques involving layers, masks and more.

-These Photoshop tips cover every area of Photoshop CC's enormous photo editing capabilities, from raw processing to retouching, from layers to luminance.
+Here, we've picked out some top tips covering every area of Adobe Photoshop CC (opens in new tab)'s enormous photo editing capabilities, from raw processing to retouching, from layers to luminance.
 They are a mixture of video walkthroughs, image editing examples and quick-fire tips, shortcuts and modifier keys to make your Photoshop editing as fast, efficient and productive as possible.

 We've split our tips up to sections so that you can jump to the tips you're most interested in straight away, or you can simply scroll or swipe down this article to see all our Photoshop tips.

 Sometimes menus, buttons and dialog options can be quite small and hard to make out, especially on a small display – but you can click on the gadget in the top right hand corner of these images to zoom in on a larger version.

 We hope you find these Photoshop tips useful.
 We've kept them short, sharp and to the point – so let's get going!